ARM-software/CMSIS-Stream/Documentation/Styling.md

 ![feature_port_sample_color](assets/styling/feature_port_sample_color.png)

+The color of the number of samples is changed.

 ### Port sample font size

 Controlled with the `port_sample_font_size` dictionary item:

 ![feature_port_sample_font_size](assets/styling/feature_port_sample_font_size.png)

+The font size of the number of samples is changed.

 ### Special nodes border thickness

 Controlled with the `special_node_border` dictionary item:

 ![feature_special_node_border](assets/styling/feature_special_node_border.png)

+Special nodes are virtual nodes (they do not exist in the C++ code):

+* Constant nodes
+* Delay box

+Constant nodes are argument of pure functions and just C variables (not real nodes).

+Delay box are additional samples in a FIFO.

 ### Edge color